Phoenix Dan Cong Oolong Tea Song Zhong 宋种

 Phoenix Dan Cong Oolong is known for its variety of fragrances and the rich mineral content of its tea leaves.
-The dry leaves usually are twisted with a dark color.
-The leaves have a reddish edge, which is a result of a process called Peng Qing or Yao Qing, that is an oxidation process unique to the making of oolong tea.
-After the Peng Qing process, the tea is slightly or moderately baked over charcoal fire several times, depending on the type of tea and desired storage time.
+The dry leaves are usually twisted with a dark color.
+The leaves have a reddish edge, which is the result of a process called Peng Qing or Yao Qing, a process unique to the making of oolong tea.
+After the Peng Qing process, the tea is moderately baked over a charcoal fire several times, depending on the type of tea.

-This tea was sourced directly from Phoenix Mountain of Guangdong province, on Victoria's 2017 spring tea sourcing trip.
-The name of this tea literally means Song cultivar, meaning from the single tree of Song dynasty, about 900 years ago.
-This tea was made by Master Liu, who has 20 years of experience in making phoenix oolong tea.
+Song Zhong is one of the most famous types of Dan Cong oolong.
+This tea was sourced directly from Phoenix Mountain of Guangdong province, on Victoria's annual tea sourcing trips.
+Song Zhong literally means Song cultivar, meaning the offspring cultivar from Song dynasty, about 900 years ago.
+You can see the 500 year-old Dan Cong single tree behind Victoria in the picture below.
+This tea was made by Master Liu, who has 20 years of experience in the making of Phoenix oolong tea.
 This tea has a very distinctive flavor as compared to other varietals of Phoenix Dan Cong.
-It is fruity, smooth, full bodied, sweet, has hints of almond, papaya and cinnamon with sweet aftertaste.
+It has a strong floral fragrance, is fruity, smooth, full bodied and sweet, with hints of almond, papaya, and a sweet aftertaste.

 Origin: Phoenix mountain, Guang Dong province, China